HappyRehund/mystery-box/README.md

     docker compose up -d
     ```
     This command will build the images (if they don't already exist), create, and start the containers in the background.
-5. The application will be accessible at `http://localhost:3000` and the database at `localhost:5432`.
+5. The application will be accessible at `http://localhost:3000` and the database at `<your-neondb-url>`.

 To stop the services:
 ```bash